 *Additional long and short biographies are avialable from the drop down menu above and in PDF form at the bottom of the Digital Press Kit.

-Ms. Shaham’s 2015-2016 season includes solo recitals in New York City, Washington, DC and Omaha which feature selections from her 2015 recording, Brahms Inspired.
-The 2-CD set includes new works by Brett Dean, Avner Dorman, and Bruce Adolphe alongside works of Brahms and his compositional forefathers.
+Ms. Shaham’s acclaimed 2015 recording, Brahms Inspired, is a 2-CD set of new works by Brett Dean, Avner Dorman, and Bruce Adolphe alongside works of Brahms and his compositional forefathers.
 The New York Times praised Ms. Shaham's "beautiful performances" on the recording, calling it "a treasurable album."
 The St. Louis Post-Dispatch stated that the album "takes the listener on an intellectual as well as a musical journey" and cited Ms. Shaham's "musical intelligence and integrity."

 In addition to Brahms Inspired, Ms. Shaham's 2015 recordings also include her performance of John Adams' Grand Pianola Music with the pianist Marc-André Hamelin and the San Francisco Symphony, with the composer conducting, featured on the SFSO album Absolute Jest.
-Arts Desk’s Graham Rickson raves,”Pianists Orli Shaham and Marc-André Hamelin dazzle…” In 2014, Orli Shaham released American Grace, a CD of piano music by John Adams and Steven Mackey including the recorded premiere of Mackey’s Stumble to Grace (written especially for Ms. Shaham) with the Los Angeles Philharmonic, David Robertson conducting.
+Arts Desk’s Graham Rickson raves,”Pianists Orli Shaham and Marc-André Hamelin dazzle…” In 2014, Orli Shaham released American Grace, a CD of piano music by John Adams and Steven Mackey featuring the recorded premiere of Mackey’s Stumble to Grace (written especially for Ms. Shaham) with the Los Angeles Philharmonic, David Robertson conducting.
 Brian Wigman of Classical.net praised the album as having “nuance to the playing, and a sense of grace and poetry.”
 Composer John Adams himself wrote of Ms. Shaham’s collaboration with Jon Kimura (Jackie) Parker on his two-piano work Hallelujah Junction, “any composer should be so lucky to receive such a reading as Orli and Jackie have done,” and the French magazine Pianiste praised the CD, saying "this album could well propel [Shaham] to the forefront of the world stage."
 The previous year, Ms. Shaham released the CD Nigunim - Hebrew Melodies, recorded with her brother, the violinist Gil Shaham.
 The album features showpieces by Ernest Bloch, Joseph Achron, and Leo Zeitlin as well as a newly commissioned work by Avner Dorman.
 She and Gil have collaborated on several additional recordings including Dvorák for Two on Deutsche Gramophone, an all-Prokofiev disc ("As fine a recording of the violin and piano music of Prokofiev as has ever been made by one of the finest violinist and pianist teams of the last ten years."
 Barnes&Noble.com), and Mozart in Paris featuring Mozart’s Six Sonatas, Op.
 1.

 Orli Shaham’s interactive concert series for young children, Baby Got Bach, is recognized by parents, media and the music community as a significant force in music education and entertainment for pre-schoolers.
 The wildly popular series is included in New York Magazine's "Best of New York" list, and has been cited as "magical" and "a terrific family event" in the press.
 The concert programs provide hands-on activities with musical instruments, concepts and concert performances that promote good listening skills, and feature chamber music performances by professional musicians with Ms. Shaham as host and pianist.
-Baby Got Bach is presented by the 92nd Street Y in New York, and has been presented by the Aspen Music Festival and in St. Louis in past seasons.
-The 2015-2016 season includes a performance at Richardson Auditorium at Princeton University in the 2016/17 season with special guest performers.
+Baby Got Bach is presented by the 92nd Street Y in New York, and has been presented by the Aspen Music Festival and in St. Louis.
+Following the collaboration with Sō Percussion in 2016, Baby Got Bach will return to Richardson Auditorium at Princeton University in the 2016/17 season with special guest performers.

 Driven by a passion to bring classical music to new audiences, Ms. Shaham has maintained an active parallel career as a respected broadcaster, music writer and lecturer.
 In 2012 and 2013 she served as the host of America’s Music Festivals, a radio program nationally broadcast to over 100 stations.
 From 2005-2008 she was host of "Dial-a-Musician," a feature she created especially for The Classical Public Radio Network.
 The concept of the program was to enhance listeners' experiences of music and musicians by directing listeners' questions about classical music to internationally renowned musicians, calling them on the phone to discuss the topic.
 Ms. Shaham has taught music literature at Columbia University, and contributed articles to Piano Today, Symphony and Playbill magazines and NPR’s Deceptive Cadence blog, and was artist in residence on National Public Radio’s Performance Today.

 Orli Shaham was recognized early for her exceptional talents.
 She received her first scholarship for musical study from the America-Israel Cultural Foundation at age five to study with Luisa Yoffe at the Rubin Academy of Music in Jerusalem.
 By age seven, she traveled to New York with her family to begin study with Nancy Stessin, and became a scholarship student of Herbert Stessin at The Juilliard School a year later.
 She won the Gilmore Young Artist Award and the Avery Fisher Career Grant, two prestigious prizes given to further the development of outstanding talent.
-In addition to her musical education at the Juilliard School, Orli Shaham holds a bachelor's degree in history from Columbia University and pursued a master's degree in musicology at Columbia.
+In addition to her musical education at the Juilliard School, Orli Shaham holds a bachelor's degree in history from Columbia University and pursued a master's degree in musicology from Columbia.
 Orli Shaham lives in New York and St. Louis with her husband, conductor David Robertson, stepsons Peter and Jonathan, and twin sons Nathan and Alex.

 AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL